 Environmental management is an integral part of the BMS and includes the following activities: environmental permits, identification of main environmental aspects, chemical assessments and substitution plans, environmental reporting, environmental surveys/studies and assessments and oil spill preparedness plans.

 Greenhouse gas (GHG) emissions

-Faroe, as part of its annual HSE monitoring programme, reports the emissions of GHGs that have been generated as a result of its operated exploration and production activities.
+Faroe, as part of its annual EHS monitoring programme, reports the emissions of GHGs that have been generated as a result of its operated exploration and production activities.
 These GHG emissions are reported annually to the Norwegian Environment Agency and to BEIS (Department for Business, Energy & Industrial Strategy) in the UK.

 The reported GHG emissions in carbon dioxide equivalent (CO2e) includes emissions of carbon dioxide (CO2), methane (CH4) and nitrous oxide (N2O), all of which are produced during combustion.
 2016 forms the base year against which emissions trend over time.